One Day at a Time (1975 TV series): Production

 There were two pilots for the series.
 The first was filmed in 1975 under the series original working title "Three to Get Ready".
 Two major differences are that Ann worked as a nurse and had only one daughter in the first pilot.
 After a major re-working the second filmed pilot became the one that launched the show.

 For its entire run, the series was taped in Hollywood before a studio audience.
-Originally, it was taped at CBS Television City.
+Originally, it was taped at CBS Television City for its first four episodes.
 Shortly after its premiere, the series began taping at Metromedia Square, where it remained until 1982.
-From 1982 to 1984, the series was taped at Universal Studios.
+From 1982 to 1984, the series was recorded at Universal Studios.

 Like many sitcoms developed by Norman Lear, One Day at a Time often tackled serious issues in life and relationships, particularly those related to second-wave feminism, and can be considered an example of the "dramedy" (hybrid comedy/drama) genre.
 In an ironic twist, during the 1979–1980 season, Mackenzie Phillips was dealing with drug addiction and entered rehab in 1980, reflecting the Alcoholics Anonymous central sobriety saying, "One Day at a Time."
 Stories depicting such events as weddings, births, and other important milestones frequently stretched over two-, three-, and four-part episodes.